 - Consumer drones (Typically designed to meet certain price points)

 - Quiet Commercial drones (Designed for noise reduction, endurance, efficiency and flexibility)

 - Fixed Wing UAV – Petrol (Designed for endurance)

 While most drone use-cases deal with the noise levels around humans during suburban daytime, discrete surveillance in the quiet of night in the wild poses a whole different challenge.
-This is where the noise efficient design of the multirotor UAVs, like the Vanguard, comes into its own, needing 360 meters less distance from its target than the next drone to become undetectable.
+This is where the noise efficient design of the multirotor UAVs, like the ATLAS-T, comes into its own, needing 360 meters less distance from its target than the next drone to become undetectable.

 The noise impact of drones is still widely being researched but, key to the widespread adoption of drones, for surveillance in particular, is the lowering the noise footprint to meet the various ambient noise thresholds, with background noise level in Rural settings at night (35dBA), being the ideal target.